0350365/vid.io/streamables/README.txt

-These videos are only for demonstration purposes, feel free to delete them and use your own.
+This is where the videos you want to stream will be located.
+Feel free to delete the demo videos and use your own.